 The Texas Summer Reading Program theme for 2017 was "Build a Better Future".
+The How to Catch a Mouse show received such a high positive response that Miss Aimee decided to keep it available to libraries even after 2017!
 This program will show your young patrons each simple machine & teach them HOW each machine works.
 The grand finale will feature 6 audience volunteers helping construct "the world's coolest mousetrap" using each of the simple machines they learned about throughout the show.

 Copyright 2016 Miss Aimee's Balloons & Entertainment All rights reserved